MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 ### History removal overview

 When you removal history, you can set up restrictions to limit the historical records to be removed.
-Depending on the type of history you’re removing, you can set up the following ranges:
+Depending on the type of history you're removing, you can set up the following ranges:

 - Audit trail codes